ramz-repo/gcp-scripts/README.md

 # gcp-scripts
-This repo comprises PowerShell scripts that leverage Google SDK for performing some Cloud activities
+This repo comprises of PowerShell scripts that have been created to address different purposes like- gcp = sciprts that leverage Google SDK for performing some Cloud activities blazemeter = scripts that interact with Blazemeter for running performance  scripts